Singapore-based Australian paedophile filmed himself sexually abusing dozens of children: Report

 EXTREMELY SERIOUS OFFENDING

 Kunsevitsky’s defence laywer said the man had endured an abusive childhood and had been bullied in school in his native Russia.
-Her added that Kunsevitsky disputed some of the allegations, such as the seriousness of the sexual activity against Melbourne boy and the ages of the others.
+He added that Kunsevitsky disputed some of the allegations, such as the seriousness of the sexual activity against the Melbourne boy and the ages of the others.

 But Ms Breckweg said the man’s claims showed he lacked remorse, calling the offences against the Melbourne boy “depraved and despicable”.